-- All Idaho drivers' licenses are issued from a central location. - You will receive a temporary card printed on security paper before you leave your local licensing office - The temporary card includes your photo and all the information included on the plastic card (name, address, date of birth, height, weight, etc.) - The temporary card will be issued for driving and identity purposes - The new card will be mailed to you within about 10 business days. - When the plastic card arrives in the mail, the temporary document should be destroyed.
+All Idaho drivers' licenses are issued from a central location.
+You will receive a temporary card printed on security paper before you leave your local licensing office.
+The temporary card includes your photo and all the information included on the plastic card.
+The temporary card will be issued for driving and identity purposes.
+The new card will be mailed to you within about 10 business days.
+When the plastic card arrives in the mail, the temporary document should be destroyed.